Michael Malice: Blog and talk shows

 Since 2014, Malice has been a regular guest on the Fox News and Fox Business Network shows The Independents, Kennedy, Red Eye, The Greg Gutfeld Show, The Story with Martha MacCallum, and Tucker Carlson Tonight.
 He is also a regular guest on The Tom Woods Show podcast and has appeared on The Joe Rogan Experience and The Rubin Report.
 Malice is also a regular columnist at Observer.

-Malice sued former Fox News host Andrea Tantaros in October 2016, saying that he was owed $150,000 for ghostwriting her book Tied Up in Knots: How Getting What We Wanted Made Women Miserable.
-In an argument to keep the lawsuit under seal, lawyers for Tantaros said that if Malice's role in editing the book was revealed, "it would severely undermine her credibility in the eyes of her colleagues, fans, publisher, and the wider news-media world."
-Tantaros countersued Malice for defamation, saying that he had submitted fabricated evidence and colluded with Fox News to harm her reputation.
-Malice's lawsuit was dismissed.
-He appealed the dismissal and lost the appeal, too.

-In 2019, Malice published his second solely-authored work, The New Right: A Journey to the Fringe of American Politics.
-The book is a historical analysis of the American New Right movement which contextualizes the events surrounding Donald Trump's victory in the 2016 United States presidential election.

-In 2021, Malice organized and published The Anarchist Handbook, a collection of essays by various Anarchist figures, including Mikhail Bakunin, Emma Goldman, and Murray Rothbard.

-In 2022, Malice published his third solely-authored work, The White Pill: A Tale of Good and Evil.
-The book is a historical analysis of the rise and fall of the Soviet Union and how it demonstrates the importance of hope for humanity's future.

-In 2017, Malice joined Compound Media as the host of the weekly talk show YOUR WELCOME, of which Malice writes as YOUR WELCOME as a form of trolling.
-In 2018 "YOUR WELCOME" moved to the GaS Digital Network, and effectively converting to a podcasting platform.
+Reception

+Malice's early life was the subject of Harvey Pekar's 2006 biographical graphic novel Ego & Hubris: The Michael Malice Story, illustrated by Gary Dumm.
+As the title suggests, the biography deals with the development of Malice's egoic personality, a characteristic that Malice does not dispute.

 Views

 Malice describes himself as an anarchist or anarchist without adjectives.
 Reason described his politics as a combination of anarchism, objectivism, and libertarianism in 2006.
 In 2014, he wrote an opinion piece for The Guardian explaining why he does not vote.
 Malice has advocated for the peaceful dissolution of the United States.

+Malice is known for trolling others on social media, according to The American Conservative.
+He has said his pseudonymous surname was inspired primarily by British punk singer Lora Logic, and by nicknames such as Sid Vicious and Poly Styrene that were common within the punk movement and Andy Warhol's circle, which he has cited as influences.